chandreyeeshome/Tensorflow/README.md

 - **Splitting**: The dataset is split into training and test sets to evaluate model performance.
 - **Scaling**: Image pixel values are scaled to a range of 0 to 1 to facilitate faster training.
-- **Augmentation**: Various transformations like rotation, zoom, and flipping are applied to augment the data.

 ## Model Architecture